teocci/GooglePirateExtended/README.md

  * `firefox-target-id` -- Used in the Firefox extension manifest to specify which platform the extension is targeted towards.
  * `firefox-target-min-version` -- The minimum version of the targeted platform.
  * `firefox-target-max-version` -- The maximum version of the targeted platform.
- * `firefox-target-mobile-id` -- The mobile platform id.
- * `firefox-target-mobile-min-version` -- The minimum version of the mobile platform.
- * `firefox-target-mobile-max-version` -- The maximum version of the mobile platform.
  * `firefox-update-link` -- The location of the newest version of the developer version of Google Pirate Extended v4 for Firefox is located.
  * `firefox-update-rdf` -- The location of the file, which Firefox uses to check if a new version of the developer version of Google Pirate Extended v4 is available.
  * `chrome-id` -- The id of the Chrome extension.
 The id can be found in `chrome://extensions/` or calculated from the signing key.